Medical questions & health advice by licensed doctors

-"Should pregnant women with pre-eclampsia be treated for high blood pressure?
+"Should pregnant women with pre-eclampsia be treated for high blood pressure?"

 During my first pregnancy, I developed moderate pre-eclampsia with very high blood pressure.
 My doctors did not medically treat the high blood pressure until after the baby was born, because they did not want to "mask" other pre-eclampsia symptoms.
 Is this common practice?

 In some patient's the pre-eclampsia only appears right at the time of delivery and thus, the best decision is to just have the baby which is the only real cure for the condition.
 In other cases, the blood pressure begins to rise earlier and protein detected in the urine long before it is safe to deliver the child.
 In these cases, blood pressure control is important in most patients.
 The agent of choice for most pregnant women is the blood pressure medication Labetalol which works great and does not pass to the fetus.
 I think your next best move is to schedule an appointment with your OBGYN before you start trying to get pregnant.
 The two of you can discuss management of this situation if it occurs again.
 Since you have had pre-eclampsia before, you will be at higher risk of getting it again.
 You may warrant referral to a maternal fetal medicine specialist for management of a high risk pregnancy.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.